Step-by-step guide

 5

 • Hyperliquid — Tap Fund Hyperliquid in the DEX tab.
-USDC bridges from Arbitrum to your HL margin account (~1–2 min).
+Ordyn bridges any EVM token (Arbitrum, Ethereum, Polygon, Optimism, Base) into USDC on Arbitrum and deposits it to your HL margin account (~1–3 min).

-• Bitget — Fund your Bitget account directly through the Bitget app or website.
+• Bitget — Fund through the Bitget app or website.
+Balance syncs into Ordyn via API keys.

 How it works